When: Thursday, October 16, 2014

 The vision for the City of Joy is big.
 Over the next five years the goal is to see one thousand women graduate from the program, healed emotionally from their trauma, and armed with valuable life skills.
 We know that from this group incredible leaders are already emerging – women who will not only shape the destiny of Congo’s future, but will play a pivotal role in the global movement to end gender violence.
 This is the first graduating class that completed the program in August 2012.

-V-Day founder and playwright Eve Ensler, and actress Glenn Close are attending our 4th Women of the Congo Benefit.
+V-Day founder and playwright Eve Ensler, and actress Glenn Close attended our 4th Women of the Congo Benefit in 2012.
+Please join our group this year at JoyRide Cycling Studio.
+Thank you for opening your heart.

 O, The Oprah Magazine reporting on Women of the Congo benefit.